naccdata/uniform-data-set/CONTRIBUTING.md

 ## Forms

-### Adding forms
 Forms are stored in a directory for each form set.
 This directory contains the XML export and data dictionary for the REDCap project, along with subdirectories for each instrument of the project.
 These instruments correspond to the individual forms and any other instruments in the project.

 For instance, the Down Syndrome project looks like